 What the creative team did was – they came up with the idea of using there stock videos in their library to combine them together into a commercial which could help in effectively conveying the brand – Nexletol’s message.

 Lets have a look at what this brands’ campaign message are.

 Nexletol campaign “Break the Cycle with Nexletol” has brought in a different story to the management of heart disease and high levels of bad cholesterol.
-It tells people get stuck in a cycle of diet, exercise, and a statin without getting the results they need?
+It points out that, people get stuck in a cycle of diet, exercise, and a statin without getting the results they need?
 It then tells them adding a nonstatin NEXLETOL—just 1 pill, once a day—may be the edge you need.

 The site provides information of what is Nexletol and the proven results.

 Its TV commercial is actually about Breaking the Cycle because lowering bad cholesterol can be a never-ending cycle.
-The site urges people to talk to their doctor about Nexletol and to visit the Nexletol site to know more about their savings option and also.
+The site urges people to talk to their doctor about Nexletol and to visit the Nexletol site to know more about their savings option.

 A public health campaign goes for Gaming to raise funds for Breast Cancer